gouthr/interview/src/studyMaterial/SystemDesign.md

 2. Concurrency, consistency and Availability are very important when scaling an eCommerce site
 	- Concurrency - suppose there is a single copy of the book remaining.
 How to ensure concurrency if 2 users are trying to buy the same.
+		- Optimistic concurrency control (OCC) - Check the value during the start of the transaction and check again before committing the transaction, if the value has changed, roll-back and start over.
-		- Optimistic concurrency control (OCC) - Lock the entire row for the transaction.
+		- Pessimistic concurrency control (PCC) - Lock the entire row for the transaction.
 		This approach is better if there are a lot of conflicts.
-		- Pessimistic concurrency control (PCC) - Check the value during the start of the transaction and check again before committing the transaction, if the value has changed, roll-back and start over.

-		For a site like amazon with so many products and categories, there being a conflict is less likely, PCC is better suited here.
+		For a site like amazon with so many products and categories, there being a conflict is less likely, OCC is better suited here.

 	- Consistency and availability go hand in hand.
 We need thousands of resources/servers for better availability.
 	Increased availability reduces the consistency as the values need to be consistent across all resources.